crs4/life_monitor/authenticate-your-client.md

 authentication.
 All API calls compatible with this authentication scheme are visible in the [API specs](https://api.lifemonitor.eu/static/apidocs.html) with the authentication scheme *OAuth (AuthorizationCodeFlow)*.

-To use OAuth2 with LifeMonitor, you have to register your client with LifeMonitor.
+To use OAuth2 with LifeMonitor, you have to register your client first.

-### Registering your OAuth2 client
+### Registering your OAuth2 client with LifeMonitor

 Log in to the web application at <https://api.lifemonitor.eu>.

-Select the **OAuth Apps** list.
+Select the **OAuth Apps** tab.

 <img alt="LM OAuth Apps list" src="images/lm_oauth_apps.png" width="500" />

-Click on the **New** button on the right.
+Click on the `NEW` button on the right.
 The OAuth2 Application Client module opens.

 <img alt="LM OAuth Application Client"